openstack-infra/zuul/doc/source/admin/drivers/gerrit.rst

       may either be a single value or a list: ``Verified: [1, 2]`` would match either a +1 or +2 vote.

-   .. zuul:attr:: open
+   .. attr:: open

       A boolean value (``true`` or ``false``) that indicates whether the change must be open or closed in order to be enqueued.

-   .. zuul:attr:: current-patchset
+   .. attr:: current-patchset

       A boolean value (``true`` or ``false``) that indicates whether the change must be the current patchset in order to be enqueued.

-   .. zuul:attr:: status
+   .. attr:: status

       A string value that corresponds with the status of the change reported by the trigger.

-.. zuul:attr:: pipeline.reject.<gerrit source>
+.. attr:: pipeline.reject.<gerrit source>

    The `reject` attribute is the mirror of the `require` attribute.
 It also accepts a dictionary under the connection name.
 This dictionary supports the following attributes:

-   .. zuul:attr:: approval
+   .. attr:: approval

       This takes a list of approvals.
 If an approval matches the provided criteria the change can not be entered into the